 - Refund regarding cancellation:

 - If the couple request to cancel the Union 10 Business days prior to the Holy Union date and has made full payment already, only 50% of the fee will be refunded.
+If the couple cancels the Union after the counselling session and has already made a 50% deposit, they will be able to refund only 50% of their reservation fee.

 These policies and guidelines may change without prior notice.